AndrewDucDanhDo/Software-Engineering-Studio-2A/README.md

 # Software-Engineering-Studio-2A

+## Prerequisites

+Follow the individual setup instructions in both the backend and frontend folders

 ## Quick Start Stack

-Have docker installed on your machine
+Have docker installed on your machine and follow the prerequisites instructions above

 1. Run the following command to run the app stack